-To support this, the government will continue to implement an ambitious programme of work to remove barriers to broadband deployment.
+To support this, government continue to carry out programmes of work to remove broadband deployment barriers.

-These procurements will deliver gigabit coverage where the market would not otherwise be willing to invest because of the high costs.
+The procurements will deliver gigabit coverage in areas the market would otherwise not be willing to invest in, due to the high costs.

-The first phases include Cambridgeshire, Peterborough and adjacent areas including Rutland.
-These are delivered by two separate lots:
+The first phases include Rutland, delivered by two separate lots:

-Lot 5 covers the eastern part of the county, along with Cambridgeshire, Peterborough and parts of adjacent areas (Bedfordshire, Essex, Hertfordshire, Lincolnshire, Norfolk, Northamptonshire and Suffolk).
+Covers the eastern part of Rutland - along with Cambridgeshire, Peterborough and parts of other adjacent areas.

-The rest of Rutland is in Lot 11, along with Leicestershire, Warwickshire and other surrounding areas.
+Covers the rest of Rutland, along with Leicestershire, Warwickshire and other surrounding areas.